-In mythology, Uisneach is the resting site of the earth goddess Ériu and the sun god Lugh and as such was regarded as sacred ground.
-Uisneach was seen as a gate to the mythical fifth province, Mide.
+In mythology, Uisneach is the resting site of the earth goddess Ériu and the sun god Lugh and, as such, was regarded as sacred ground.
+Uisneach was seen as a gateway to the mythical fifth province, Mide.
 For centuries, the fifth province was accessed at ‘Aill na Mireann’ (the Stone of Divisions) a sacred, fissured and fragmenting limestone boulder on the south west slope of the Hill.
 It is under ‘Aill na Mireann’ that Ériu is resting.

 One of the most enduring legends of Uisneach is that it was the location for the first great fire to be lit in Ireland.
 Hearths were extinguished in every Irish home and fireplace in the country, in anticipation of a new flame from Uisneach’s Bealtaine fire.
 Using the flame from Uisneach, fires were then ignited on the other sacred hills of Ireland.
 As the centuries progressed, the great fire became the catalyst for the Bealtaine festival, an annual gathering and fair at Uisneach that continued to early modern times.
-It was often the first chance of the year for neighbours to greet each other after a long and often times, bitter Winter and great celebrations ensued, not only at Uisneach but throughout the country.
-This year on the Hill of Uisneach there will be a sustainable, organic, planet-friendly, renewable Bealtaine Fire Celebration on 9th May.
-Celebrating the gathering of the “Four Corners of the World”, where different indigenous groups will share in this ancient festival of feasting, dancing, music, art, tournaments and trade all culminating in the spectacle that is the lighting of The Ancient Fire at Bealtaine on the Hill of Uisneach.
-See the website for all details.
+It was often the first chance of the year for neighbours to greet each other after a long and often times, bitter winter and great celebrations ensued, not only at Uisneach but throughout the country.
+This year on the Hill of Uisneach there will be a sustainable, organic, planet friendly, renewable Bealtaine Fire Celebration on 9th May.
+Celebrating the gathering of the ‘Four Corners of the World’, where different indigenous groups will share in this ancient festival of feasting, dancing, music, art, tournaments and trade all culminating in the spectacle that is the lighting of The Ancient Fire at Bealtaine on the Hill of Uisneach.